This page assists undergraduate students who have been admitted to UB as intended or approved nursing majors.

 At the School of Nursing we do not assign advisors, rather, we take a team approach to advisement.
 The entire advisement staff is trained to advise all undergraduate nursing students.
 Please note that it is the student's responsibility to seek advisement.
 Those participating in the Finish in Four program are required to meet with an advisor or attend a group advisement session each semester.

-The School of Nursing begins registering new students on a rolling basis starting in mid-May.
+The School of Nursing registers new students on a rolling basis starting in mid-May; your schedule will be e-mailed to you from email@example.com.
 In order to move efficiently through the registration process, students should follow the steps below.

-Most new freshmen who are intended nursing majors will take a combination of nursing prerequisite courses and general education courses during their first four semesters at UB.
-Below, you can download the recommneded curricular plan that we use when advising new first year intended nursing majors.
+Most new first-year students who are intended nursing majors will take a combination of nursing prerequisite courses and general education courses during their first four semesters at UB.
+For your reference, please review the recommended curricular plan that we use when advising new first year intended nursing majors.

 New transfer students who have not yet been admitted to the nursing program (upper division) will continue to work on completing prerequisite and general education requirements.
 All transfer students will enter UB with different credits and therefore be at different points in the process.
-New transfer students pursing nursing should call the Office of Student Affairs at 716-829-3350 to schedule an appointment with an advisor to discuss transfer credit and a scheduling plan.
+New transfer students will receive information along with their advisement plan on how to schedule an advisement appointment to discuss their plan and steps to application.

 New transfer students who have applied and been accepted to the nursing programs will attend a School of Nursing orientation at which course selection advisement will occur.
 Visit the Current Students page to view the curriculum.